 News & Updates

-An updated list of filers is now available.
+An updated list of filers is now available with deadlines.
 See Who Needs to File & When below.

-Note that where a facility is due to file a combined SR and GHG report for 2019, the combined report is due on the later of the due dates for SR and GHG reports provided in the regulations (310 CMR 7.12 and 7.71).
-Examples: (1) for a 3-year SR filer also required to file a GHG emissions report, the combined report will be due on June 15, 2020; and (2) for an Appendix C (Operating Permit) facility required to file both SR and GHG emission reports, the combined report is due on July 1, 2020.
+Note that where a facility is due to file a combined SR and GHG report for 2020, the combined report is due on the later of the due dates for SR and GHG reports provided in the regulations (310 CMR 7.12 and 7.71).
+Examples: (1) for a 3-year SR filer also required to file a GHG emissions report for 2020, the combined report is due on April 15, 2021; (2) for an Appendix C (Operating Permit) facility required to file both SR and GHG emission reports, the combined report is due on May 1, 2021.

 Experiencing Delays or Difficulties with Printing?